blackflux/robo-config-plugin/src/plugin/docs/assorted/@sls-closedsource.md

 ## :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-packageserverless">package/#serverless</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-packageserverless">`index`</a>)

-Manage package.json for npm package on github.
+Manage package.json for serverless project.

 <table>
   <tbody>